 In addition, long answers take time to construct.
 A customer who is time-sensitive might not want to fill out 4-5 long-form answers.
 As mentioned before, it’s important to keep the customer’s valuable time, top of mind.

-Design An Effective Survey Template
+Design An Engaging Survey Template

 How The Loop Experience Platform Can Help